floooh/oryol/code/Modules/Core/README.md

 };
 ```

-Here, OryolClassDecl and OryolClassCreator are 'class annotation macros' which add some
+*OryolClassDecl* and *OryolClassCreator*  are 'class annotation macros' which add some
 Oryol-specific standard functionality to a class.